 Shortest day: 19 miles / 31km

 Some attractions a short distance off route.

 This trip is created using RideWithGPS which we have found to be the best service for smartphone navigation.
-We will provide a paper map of the route along with turn by turn directions.
-Files for GPS devices are also available to download.
+We can also provide a paper map of the route along with turn by turn directions.
+Files for GPS devices are available to download.